guardian/editions/docs/02-✅-react-native.md

 - it is primarily a UI Layer for Android and Fuschia. it doesn't generate usable markup on web.
 - Smaller ecosystem than React Native

+[Xamarin](https://visualstudio.microsoft.com/xamarin/) was evaluated but rejected because:

+- Both this team and our department at large lacks C# experience
+- No easy path to web

 ## Consequences

 📱🤖